Information Design in Optimal Auctions: Introduction

-The (symmetric) buyer-optimal information structure differs in a number of important ways.
-First, we pin down two cutoffs $r^{b}$ and $p^{b}$ which are also decreasing in the number of buyers.
-If $p$ lies between $r^{b}$ and $ p^{b}$, then the buyer-optimal information structure remains the same as in the one-buyer case.
-When $p$ is less than $r^{b}$, the buyer-optimal signal distribution puts positive mass on signal $0$ and the remaining mass on a truncated Pareto distribution with virtual values $0$ and $1$.
+The (symmetric) buyer-optimal information structure differs from the (symmetric) seller-worst information structure in several ways.
+First, we pin down two cutoffs $r_{b}$ and $p_{b}$ which are also decreasing in the number of buyers.
+If $p$ lies between $r_{b}$ and $p_{b}$, then the buyer-optimal information structure remains the same as in the one-buyer case.
+When $p$ is less than $r_{b}$, the buyer-optimal signal distribution puts a positive mass on signal $0$ and the remaining mass on a truncated Pareto distribution with virtual values $0$ and $1$.
 Since signal $0$ induces a negative virtual value, with positive probability the seller withholds the good.
-This is because to maximize the buyers' surplus, the information designer needs to consider not only the seller's revenue but also the total surplus.
-The total surplus is convex in the buyers' signal and hence favors a wider spread.
-When $p$ is above $p^{b}$, the buyer-optimal signal distribution is a truncated Pareto distribution.
-However, also due to convexity of total surplus, the distribution induces a low virtual value $k^{b}<k^{s}$ for any signal less than 1 and high virtual value $1$ otherwise.
-We discuss the trade-off with more details in Section \ref{Outline of the solution}. \footnote{ Different from our information design problems, \cite{yang2019buyer} studies the buyers' strategic information acquisition and also shows that the buyers' equilibrium signal distributions are within the Pareto class.
-Due to the buyers' competition in information acquisition, however, tie occurs with zero probability in the symmetric equilibrium signal distribution in \cite[ Proposition 4]{yang2019buyer}, whereas tie occurs with positive probability in our buyer-optimal information.}
+The reason for this is that, to maximize the buyers' surplus, the information designer needs to consider not only the seller's revenue but also the total surplus.
+Moreover, the total surplus is convex in the buyers' signal and hence favors dispersion.
+When $p$ is above $p_{b}$, the buyer-optimal signal distribution is a truncated Pareto distribution.
+However, also due to the convexity of the total surplus, the distribution induces a low virtual value $k_{b}<k_{s}$ for any signal less than 1 and a high virtual value $1$ otherwise.

 Our results highlight two kinds of allocative inefficiency with multiple buyers.
 First, in our setting the good will be allocated to a buyer with the highest interim (virtual) value, who need not have the highest ex post value $1$.
 Second, as we argue above, the buyer-optimal signal distribution may put a positive mass on signal $0$ against which the seller withholds the good.
 Both sorts of inefficiency sharply contrast with the optimal information with one buyer under which ex post efficiency is always achieved.